quiltdata/quilt/docs/Troubleshooting.md

 the following:
 1. Change the value of the `AdminEmail` CloudFormation parameter.
     > If you are using SSO, `AdminEmail` must match the admin's SSO email address.
+1. Apply the change as a stack _Update_.
-1. Once the update is successful, the admin can log in, set roles, and nominate other admins as needed.
+1. Once the update is successful, the new admin can log in, set roles, and nominate other admins as needed.

 ### Additional support